 The above paragraph summarizes the primary study findings based on the researchers’ pre-specified analysis plan.
 The researchers present additional, exploratory findings in their study report.

-Study quality: Based on a careful review, we believe this study was well-conducted and produced valid findings.
+Study quality: Based on a careful review, we believe this study was well-conducted2 and produced valid findings.